7rikazhexde/gasGetGithubInsights/README.md

   * Browse, edit, create, and delete Google Spreadsheets
   * Connect to external services
   * Allow this application to run when you are not present
+* If you are using Japanese language settings, 「シート1」 will be displayed when creating a spreadsheet.
+This depends on the language setting, but if you do not need it, delete it manually.
 * Set project to periodic execution (If periodic execution is enabled.)
   * Set from "Edit" -> "Triggers for current project". set to retrieve once a day)